1840 Work Support Program | TANF

 The applicant or recipient that receives WSP will not have an option to revert to TANF before expiration of the 12-month WSP eligibility period as long as the employed individual remains employed.
 However, they are subject to the involuntary loss of employment policy.

 Employment must be stable employment that will attain self-sufficiency.
 WSP can be offered if employment is temporary, and it is determined the job will be long term.
-Refer to Changes during 12-month WSP Eligibility Period in Chapter 1840. |
+Refer to Changes during 12-month WSP Eligibility Period in this section. |

 WSP Eligibility During Special Circumstances